Makes 2 loaves

-In a small bowl, mix together the yeast, the sugar and half a cup of the milk.
-Allow the mixture to rest for 10 minutes, or until it has started to foam.
+In a small bowl, mix together the yeast, sugar and half a cup of the milk.
+Allow the mixture to rest for 10 minutes or until it has started to foam.

 In a large bowl, combine the flour, salt and butter.
 Once roughly incorporated, slowly add the remaining 2 cups of milk, and then the yeast-milk mixture.

 Lightly flour your work surface and knead the dough by driving the base of your palm into the dough and flipping the dough over repeatedly.
 Knead for about 6-8 minutes, or until the dough is well combined and smooth.

 Place the dough inside a large, clean bowl and cover with a warm, damp tea towel.
 Allow the dough to prove (rise) in a warm spot for 30 minutes, or until it is roughly doubled in size.

 Remove the bread from the bowl and place on a lightly floured surface.
 Knead by hand for a few more minutes before dividing into equal parts - this will depend on how many strands you want your braid to have.
 For a more simple braid, we’d recommend dividing the dough into 6 portions, in order to create two loaves using 3 strands of dough each.